chiperific/promistasks/README.md

 ## To do:
 4. Controllers:
   - System tests needed for:
-    * create a utility
-    * edit a utility
     * view payments
     * show a payment
     * create a payment